MartinTrummer/excel-names/VbaCode.md

   There are for sure some edge cases that are currently not covered by the VBA code.
   If you find any issues or have ideas to improve it, please file [an issue](https://github.com/MartinTrummer/excel-names/issues).
-  Currently known edge-cases:
-  - backspace followed by a single character seems to be invalid Invalid examples: "\a", "\x", ...